Doctorate in Clinical Psychology Programme

 The University of Bath campus is situated about one mile from Bath city centre, with regular buses to and from the University.
 Bath is a spectacularly beautiful city.
 Among attractions in the region are countless art and music activities spread over the year, including the prestigious annual Bath Festival and Glastonbury close by.
 The majority of trainees choose to live in Bristol, which is approximately 10 minutes from Bath by train.
 Bristol is one of the largest UK cities, renowned for its cultural diversity and inclusivity as well as a thriving art, music and social scene.
 Bath and Bristol are both surrounded by beautiful countryside with the Cotswolds to the north, the Mendips to the south-west and, just across the Severn Bridge, the Wye Valley and the Forest of Dean.
 The coast at Weston-super-Mare or South Wales is also within easy reach as is London which is only an hour and a half by train.

 Further information about the city of Bath and the university can be found at the University of Bath website.

-Our training programme works in close partnership with NHS trusts in the South West region including: Avon and Wiltshire Partnership, Gloucestershire Health and Care NHS Foundation Trust, Oxford Mental Health, North Bristol NHS Trust, Sirona and Virgin Health, all of which provide excellent training placements.
+Our training programme works in close partnership with NHS trusts in the South West region including: Avon and Wiltshire Partnership, Gloucestershire Health and Care NHS Foundation Trust, Oxford Mental Health, North Bristol NHS Trust, Sirona and Virgincare Health, all of which provide excellent training placements.